pyconru/pycon.ru/pages/register/content.en.md

-Registration is closed.
-All tickets are sold.
+Registration will be opened soon.

 <!--To participate in the conference, you should register and pay for the ticket.-->